 To learn more about this award-winning program, click here.

-Discovery Week and Discover Me Days, provide children with special needs and their caregivers an opportunity to explore the Museum in a modified environment.
+Each year six Discover Me Days and two Discovery Weeks, provide children with special needs and their caregivers an opportunity to explore the Museum in a modified environment.
 Lights and exhibit sounds are lowered to keep everyone at ease.
 Volitional visitors are asked to engage in quieter and calmer play.

 Discovery Week runs for four consecutive days in November and May and hosts a maximum of 400 children and caregivers each day.